jamesbaker1901/vim-go-ide/README.md

 Plug 'jeffkreeftmeijer/vim-numbertoggle'      " toggles relative or static line nums Plug 'Xuyuanp/nerdtree-git-plugin' 	      " NERDTree git status
 ```
-If you find that one or more of these plugins isn't for you, you can easily remove them by just deleting or commenting out the line in you `init.vim`, reloading vim, and then doing `:PlugClean`. `vim-plug` will remove the plugin locally.
+If you find that one or more of these plugins isn't for you, you can easily remove them by just deleting or commenting out the line in your `init.vim`, reloading vim, and then doing `:PlugClean`. `vim-plug` will remove the plugin locally.

-## CoC and Vim-Go Use
+## Vim-Go amd CoC Usasge
 ### Completion
 With coc and vim-go installed and configured, code completion should be working out of the box.
 Open up a go project and try it!